 The jaguar’s notoriety as a highly covert creature is such that, until recently, they were actually thought to be unfilmable, that is until the BBC’s Wild Brazil crew trekked into the Pantanal to find the world’s pound-for-pound strongest cat, and capture it on camera.
-With a bit of good fortune – and calculated trip construction courtesy of our team of Latin America experts – so could you.
+With a bit of good fortune – and calculated trip construction courtesy of our team of South America and Central America experts – so could you.

 Then, after four days of keeping your eyes peeled for the caiman hunting felines, you’re off to close out your Brazil adventure relaxing in Bonito.
 While not quite as hard to find as a jaguar in the jungle, tourists remain a pretty rare site in Bonito.
 These highlands south of the Pantanal are a wonderland of crystal clear lakes and rivers, caves and waterfalls.
 Celebrated by those who actually know of it for its exotic drift-snorkeling excursions, Bonito promises to deliver heaps of exotic animal viewing as you explore the world of incredible tropical fish and underwater plant species.

 The next jaguar spotting season in the Pantanal is already less than a year away.
 If you’ve ever dreamed of witnessing one for yourself, give us a call today and we’ll chat about the best plan of action for you and your jaguar dreams.

 Most Popular Brazil Trips & Tours

 |Brazil Amazon Cruise||$4,335||8 Days||Anavilhanas Archipelago, Amazon Rainforest Excursion, Rainforest Wildlife, Lago Janauari Ecological Park|